backstage/backstage/docs/cli/commands.md

 Lint a package.
-In addition to the default `eslint` behavior, this command will include TypeScript files, treat warnings as errors, and default to linting the entire directory of no specific files are listed.
+In addition to the default `eslint` behavior, this command will include TypeScript files, treat warnings as errors, and default to linting the entire directory if no specific files are listed.

 ```text
 Usage: backstage-cli lint [options]